International Cruise Victims Attorney Answering Questions About the Volunteer Maritime Law Advocacy Organization

 In the process, I helped draft historic legislation on behalf of the International Cruise Victims Association.
 Sadly, towards the end of Ken’s life, I lost contact.

 I did not find out he died, but a fellow lobbyist was notifying me on Facebook months later!
-This blog article is about Ken, ICV, legislative reform, and those personalities who have helped made our sea lanes safer for Americans with the help of the International Cruise Victims Association.
+This blog article is about Ken, ICV, legislative reform, and those personalities who have helped make our sea lanes safer for Americans with the help of the International Cruise Victims Association.

-I hope you past and future cruise ship passengers enjoy learning more information about what it takes to be a legal advocate focused on legislative reform work and operations to protect passengers.
+I hope you past and future cruise ship passengers enjoy learning more about what it takes to be a legal advocate focused on legislative reform work and operations to protect passengers.

-Above Image: ICV President, Jamie Barnett, left (me in the center), and my and mentor, the late Kendall Carver, ICV chairman, far right.
+Above Image: ICV President, Jamie Barnett, left (me in the center), and my mentor, the late Kendall Carver, ICV chairman, far right.
 [Image, property of Ehline Law Firm]

 When most people think of a cruising event, they think of cruise passengers lounging in the sun on deck or perhaps sailing past an iceberg on an Alaskan cruise.
-The problem is that this is simply a pipe dream for many sailing on vessels with foreign flags registered in countries who could care less about protecting any number U.S. Citizens or providing aid or assistance.
+The problem is that this is simply a pipe dream for many sailing on vessels with foreign flags registered in countries that could care less about protecting any U.S. Citizens or providing aid or assistance.

 And the sad part is that passengers and crew are losing their lives.
 Many of these cruise lines sail into the high seas with zero passenger safety measures in mind.

-Many people become cruise victims due to breach of duty of the cruise line, or pure negligence of the cruise line employee, like the cabin steward or crewmember.
+Many people become cruise victims due to breach of duty of the cruise line or pure negligence of the cruise line employee, like the cabin steward or crewmember.
 Sometimes, other passengers perpetrate these crimes, such as rape, sexual assault, disappearance, injuries, and more.

 Traffickers often take advantage of the ability to be anonymous.
-Any change in economy or immigration laws will be exploited.
+Any change in the economy or immigration laws will be exploited.
 Motels and hotels are locations that traffickers like, thanks to the fact they don’t necessarily have to give up their identity; They also look for victims who may be out of their element or those in a foreign country, similar to someone who might be on a cruise.

 Human trafficking also occurs at sporting events, theme parks, and many other areas in the tourism industry.
 These are the options predators prefer as their field of trickery.

-There have been very few reports of kidnapping on ships made to the Federal Bureau of Investigation in recent years, but many go missing and family members, like Kendall, “Ken” Carver, are left to pick up the pieces.
+There have been very few reports of kidnapping on ships made to the Federal Bureau of Investigation in recent years, but many go missing, and family members, like Kendall “Ken” Carver, are left to pick up the pieces.

 Nearly 300 people have gone overboard or missing on cruises and ferries since 2000.
-According to a report released for the Cruise Lines International Association in 2016, approximately 19 people fall overboard every year when on a ferry or ship.
+According to a report released by the Cruise Lines International Association in 2016, approximately 19 people fall overboard every year when on a ferry or ship.